Skip to main content

 From March to May, before the rainy season, the heat gradually increases, so much so that in April and May the hottest days of the year occur, and there may be scorching days, especially in inland areas.
 In May, thunderstorms become a bit more frequent as well, especially in the south, where the rainy season actually begins.

-The rains mainly occur in the form of downpours or thunderstorms in late afternoon, at least in the hottest period, while in December and January they are less abundant but more prolonged.
+The rains mainly occur in the form of downpours or thunderstorms, at least in the hottest period, while in December and January they are less abundant but more prolonged.
 So, the sun shines for a few hours a day even in the rainiest months.
 Owing to both rainfall and humidity, most of Belize is covered by a tropical forest.

 During the coolest months (December, January and February), the average temperature is around 23 degrees Celsius (73 °F) in the north, 24 °C (75 °F) in the south and 25 °C (77 °F) on the island of Ambergris Caye, with highs around 27/28 °C (81/82 °F).